Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 - MSI installers must be digitally signed by AMD
 - AMD-hosted package endpoints must use HTTPS
 - Winget manifests must include hash validation
-- Python package and ZIP archives should be published with metadata, reproducibility, and integrity verification

 ### Redistribution Requirements